aws-samples/aws-serverless-replay-cache/README.md

 ## Cleanup
 1. Remove Lambda@Edge function associations.
-Please not it may take a few hours to be completed.
+Please note it may take a few hours to be completed.
 2. Delete the DynamoDB Global Table regions
 3. Empty S3 content bucket:
 ```